MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/data-platform-create-app.md

 ---
 # Create a canvas app with data from Microsoft Dataverse

 In Power Apps, create a canvas app based on a list of sample accounts in [Dataverse](../data-platform/data-platform-intro.md).
-In this app, you can browse all accounts, show details of a single account, and create, update, or delete an account.
+In this app, you can browse all accounts, see details of an account, and create, update, or delete an account.

 If you're not signed up for Power Apps, [sign up for free](https://make.powerapps.com?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) before you start.